Ridley-Tree Cancer Center

 Ridley-Tree combines big-city oncology treatment with a friendly, small-town atmosphere where patients can receive the best of both worlds at a regional cancer center.

-Ridley-Tree, which is within two blocks of Cottage Hospital in the heart of Santa Barbara’s medical village, has the staff and facilities to handle pleural and peritoneal mesothelioma cancers.
+Ridley-Tree, which is within two blocks of Cottage Hospital in the heart of Santa Barbara’s medical village, has the staff and facilities to treat pleural and peritoneal mesothelioma cancers.

 The hospital also treats cancers of the uterus, thyroid, colon, lung, breast, bladder and skin.